eliasqcastro/google-cybersecurity-certificate/README.md

-# google-cybersecurity-certificate
+# Google Cybersecurity Certificate
-Repository for storing assets related to Google Cybersecurity Certification.
+This repository is intended for storing assets related to the Google Cybersecurity Certification that I completed.